Please note that all Plumas Branches are curbside-only service starting Nov 10 2020.

 (LOCAL & NATIONAL) SERVICES AND NEWS TO BE AWARE OF

-Plumas Unified School District has a meal program for children (you do not need to be a student of theirs to receive the free meals.)
-More information can be found at this link.
+Plumas Unified School District has a meal program for children - more information can be found at this link.

 National Domestic Violence Hotline: For any victims and survivors who need support, they are here for you, 24/7.
 Call 1-800-799-7233 or 1-800-799-7233 for TTY, or if you’re unable to speak safely, you can log onto thehotline.org or text LOVEIS to 22522.
 Para cualquier víctima y sobreviviente que necesite apoyo, estamos aquí para ayudarlxs, las 24 horas, los 7 días de la semana.
 Llame al 1-800-799-7233 o 1-800-799-7233 por teléfono de texto, o si no puede hablar de manera segura, puede iniciar sesión en thehotline.org or enviar un mensaje de texto con “AMORES” al 22522.